 However, where a pupil seeks to raise concerns confidentially with a member of staff and expressly withholds their agreement to their personal data being disclosed to their parents, we may be under an obligation to maintain confidentiality unless, in our opinion, there is a good reason to do otherwise; for example where the schools believe disclosure will be in the best interests of the pupil or other pupils, or is required by law.

 Pupils can make subject access requests for their own personal data, provided that they have sufficient maturity to understand the request they are making.
-Our pupils are generally assumed to have this level of maturity.
+All our senior school and Sixth Form pupils are generally assumed to have this level of maturity.
 A person with parental responsibility will generally be entitled to make a subject access request on behalf of pupils, but the information in question is always considered to be the child’s at law.
-A pupil of any age may ask a parent or other representative to make a subject access request on their behalf.
+Pupils may ask a parent or other representative to make a subject access request on their behalf.
 Moreover (if of sufficient maturity) their consent or authority may need to be sought by the parent making such a request.

 8. Change of details

 We try to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Please notify email@example.com of any significant changes to important information, such as contact details, held about you.
+Please notify us, via the Parent Portal or other suitably secure means, of any changes to information, such as contact details, held about you.

 9. This policy